antmicro/verilog-power-analysis-workflows/README.md

-# Static power analysis workflow
+# Power analysis workflows

 Copyright (c) 2025 [Antmicro](https://www.antmicro.com)

-Antmicro's demonstration of static power analysis workflow from SAIF trace files with [Verilator](https://github.com/verilator/verilator) and [OpenSTA](https://github.com/The-OpenROAD-Project/OpenSTA).
+Antmicro's demonstration of power analysis workflows with [Verilator](https://github.com/verilator/verilator), [OpenSTA](https://github.com/The-OpenROAD-Project/OpenSTA) and [trace2power](https://github.com/antmicro/trace2power).

 ## Introduction

-This workflow has been tested on Ubuntu 24.04 and Debian 12.
+These workflows have been tested on Ubuntu 24.04 and Debian 12.

-To demonstrate the workflow of static power analysis from SAIF trace files with Verilator and OpenSTA, an [instruction](#workflow) and a simple [example](https://github.com/antmicro/verilator/tree/58f3d66076d5af8c2895f395a4a49deda075a580/examples/saif_example) have been prepared.
+To demonstrate workflows of power analysis with Verilator and OpenSTA, instructions below and a simple `gcd` example have been prepared.

-## Workflow

-### Prerequisites
+## Prerequisites

-This instruction assumes that all required projects are located in the same directory.
+These instructions assumes that all required projects are located in the same directory.
 Usually all commands from the snippets expect you to start executing them from the top directory.

 The following projects need to be cloned and built: